 What does a Personal Trainer do?

-Trainers will work with clients, either in a small group setting or one-on-one, on their fitness goals, including improving a client's muscular endurance, strengthening a client's cardiovascular capabilities, and increasing a client's physical flexibility.
-A trainer may also be asked to create or revise specific workout routines for their clients, to achieve extra weight loss, speed, or muscle toning.
-In some cases, trainers will also help clients with health & nutrition plans, such as recommending a food diary, or working with a nutritionist.
+A personal trainer will work with clients, either in a small group setting or one-on-one, on their fitness goals, which includes improving a client's muscular endurance, strengthening a client's cardiovascular capabilities, and increasing a client's physical flexibility.
+A personal trainer may also be asked to create or revise specific workout routines for their clients, in order to achieve extra weight loss, speed, or muscle toning.
+In some cases, personal trainers will also help clients with health and nutrition plans, such as recommending a food diary, or working with a nutritionist.

 What is the workplace of a Personal Trainer like?

 The look of a trainer's workplace can vary widely.
 Although the majority of personal trainers work out of a specific gym or fitness centre, some trainers specialize in house calls or even travel with their clients.
 Other trainers work for large companies, offering customized services to that company's workforce.
 Still other personal trainers work within a college or educational arena.